Doctoral Clinical Psychology Internship Program

 Location of Internship

-Clients who access services at WPCS present with a wide array of mental health concerns and diagnoses.
-Diagnoses include, but are not limited to, depression, anxiety, PTSD, bipolar disorder, trauma related disorders, and adjustment disorders.
-Children present with concerns related to ADHD, ODD, anxiety, depression, adjustment, school related problems, trauma related problems, and autism.
-Client who present with Sever Persistent Mental Illness (SPMI) such as unmanaged schizophrenia and other psychotic disorders are referred to appropriate agencies in the community.
+Clients who access services at Western present with a wide array of mental health concerns and diagnoses.
+Diagnoses include, but are not limited to, anxiety disorders, depression, bipolar disorder, personality disorders, and trauma related disorders.
+Children present with concerns related to ADHD, ODD, anxiety disorders, depression, school problems, trauma related problems, and autism spectrum disorders.
+Client who present with Severe Persistent Mental Illness (SPMI) such as schizophrenia and other psychotic disorders are referred to appropriate agencies in the community.

 Applying for Internship